pymupdf/PyMuPDF/docs/page.rst

       :returns: A list of :ref:`Rect` \s (resp. :ref:`Quad` \s) each of which  -- **normally!** -- surrounds one occurrence of *text*. **However:** if the search string spreads across more than one line, then a separate item is recorded in the list for each part of the string per line.
 So, if you are looking for "search string" and the two words happen to be located on separate lines, two entries will be recorded in the list: one for "search" and one for "string".

         .. note:: In this way, the effect supports multi-line text marker annotations.

+        .. note:: The number of returned objects will never exceed *hit_max*.
+Hence, if the returned list has this many items, you cannot know whether there really exist more on the page.
+So please make sure you provide a hit_max value which is large enough.

+        .. note:: Please also be aware of a trickier aspect: the search logic regards **contiguous multiple** occurrences of the search string as one: assuming your search string is "abc", and the page contains "abc" and "abcabc", then only **two** rectangles will be returned, one containing "abc", and a second one containing "abcabc".

    .. method:: setMediaBox(r)